Putting Pressure on Your Ventilation Systems

 Negative Pressure – Powered Exhaust Systems

-A negative pressure system creates negative air pressure inside the building.
-By using exhaust fans to suck the air out of the building a negative pressure system is created.
+A negative pressure system creates negative air pressure inside of the building.
+When exhaust fans are used to suck the air out of the building, it creates a negative pressure system.
 Due to the negative pressure, fresh air is continually drawn into the building through wall vents known as louvers.
-This constant movement of air is good for ventilation; however, a power ventilation system does not work effectively in large facilities due to the effective air capture distance of the fans.
+This constant movement of air is good for ventilation, but a negative pressure system might not be good in every type of facilities.
+Some facilities need to capture particulate or fumes, so having those constantly streaming outward would be detrimental.

 Positive Pressure – Pressure Gravity Systems